aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/culture/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

 ---
-title: Using GlobalizationSettings Class for Custom Subtotal Labels and Other Label of Pie Chart with C++
+title: Using GlobalizationSettings Class for Custom Subtotal Labels and the “Other” Label of a Pie Chart with C++
 linktitle: Using GlobalizationSettings Class
 type: docs
 weight: 70
 url: /cpp/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/
-description: Learn how to use the GlobalizationSettings class in Aspose.Cells for C++ to customize subtotal labels and modify the "Other" label in Pie charts.
+description: Learn how to use the GlobalizationSettings class in Aspose.Cells for C++ to customize subtotal labels and modify the “Other” label in pie charts.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**

-Aspose.Cells APIs have exposed the [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class in order to deal with the scenarios where the user wishes to use custom labels for Subtotals in a spreadsheet.
-Moreover, the [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class can also be used to modify the **Other** label for the Pie chart while rendering worksheet or chart.
+Aspose.Cells APIs have exposed the [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class in order to deal with scenarios where the user wishes to use custom labels for subtotals in a spreadsheet.
+Moreover, the [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class can also be used to modify the **Other** label for a pie chart while rendering a worksheet or chart.

 ## **Introduction to GlobalizationSettings Class**

-The [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class currently offers the following 3 methods which can be overridden in a custom class to get desired labels for the Subtotals or to render custom text for the **Other** label of a Pie chart.
+The [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class currently offers the following three methods, which can be overridden in a custom class to obtain desired labels for the subtotals or to render custom text for the **Other** label of a pie chart.

-1. [**GlobalizationSettings.GetTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/gettotalname/): Gets the total name of the function.
+1. [**GlobalizationSettings.GetTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/gettotalname/): Gets the total name.
-1. [**GlobalizationSettings.GetGrandTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/getgrandtotalname/): Gets the grand total name of the function.
+2. [**GlobalizationSettings.GetGrandTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/getgrandtotalname/): Gets the grand total name.

 ### **Custom Labels for Subtotals**

-The [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class can be used to customize the Subtotal labels by overriding the [**GlobalizationSettings.GetTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/gettotalname/) & [**GlobalizationSettings.GetGrandTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/getgrandtotalname/) methods as demonstrated ahead.
+The [**GlobalizationSettings**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/) class can be used to customize subtotal labels by overriding the [**GlobalizationSettings.GetTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/gettotalname/) & [**GlobalizationSettings.GetGrandTotalName**](https://reference.aspose.com/cells/cpp/aspose.cells/globalizationsettings/getgrandtotalname/) methods, as demonstrated below.

 ```cpp
 #include "Aspose.Cells.h"